 Taking a taxi to the Blue Eye

-The third way to visit the Blue Eye in Albania from Saranda is by hiring a taxi.
+The third way to visit the Blue Eye from Saranda is by hiring a taxi.

 A taxi will cost you around 30 EUR for the roundtrip, and your driver will wait for you for around 2 hours at the Blue Eye, which is more than enough time to visit the Blue Eye and enjoy a nice lunch at one of the restaurants.